frankhecker/minimal-mistakes/_posts/2011-10-30-weekly-reading.md

 tags:
 - misc
 - politics
-- economic liberties
-- income disparities
+- economicliberties
-- income inequality
+- inequality
-- john rawls
+- johnrawls
-- veil of ignorance
+- veilofignorance
 ---

 For some time now I've been posting links I find interesting at [hecker.tumblr.com](http://hecker.tumblr.com/).
 This is mainly for personal reference, but I thought it might be useful to collect those every week or two in case anyone else is interested.
 Some of these inspire blog posts, others I use as reference for various projects.
 This week was a political philosophy week.